the artist’s task is not to find an audience, but to leave behind something for an audience to find.

 Both personal and political, Kangalee’s art reflects his own anger and frustration as he sees the world’s injustice in an everyday observation.
 His point-of-view is always from that of the underdog and he is a devoted Marxist- Pan-Africanist-humanist and believes that art should illuminate, affirm and disturb — combating the forces of apathy and the colluding celebration of corporate values within the 21st-century capitalist zeitgeist.

 His new blog in development, Shoot to Kill, introduces his transition into formal cultural criticism in his own unique way after having been involved in a twenty year artistic resistance that, while proved to be futile, gave birth to independent artworks that laid the foundation for his very own ideas regarding activism, art, and rebel attitudes.
 He applies his experiences as a radical media ecologist and a Fanonian reading of Black films, in particular, that either fulfill or betray the notion of decolonization in modern America.

+When not performing or writing, Dennis Leroy Kangalee teaches acting and travels to promote new and old aesthetically or politically radical independent and “cult” films that have been otherwise neglected by the mainstream.
 He is one of the leading radical outsider (“non-academic”) film theorists and an independent scholar of Black protest drama.
-Available for lectures, workshops, and freelance writing assignments he can be reached at email@example.com
+Available for lectures, workshops, and freelance writing assignments he can be reached at firstname.lastname@example.org